LangStream/documentation/configuration-resources/data-storage/pinecone.md

       vector.metadata.genre: "value.genre"
 ```

-In order to write to Pinecone you need to define the values for the vector.id, vector.vector and vector.metadata fields.
+To write to Pinecone, define the values for the vector.id, vector.vector and vector.metadata fields.
 You can add as many vector.metadata fields as you want, but you need to specify the prefix "vector.metadata." for each field.